QSPFoundation/qspider/README.md

 # Qspider

+## Cloning repository

+This repository is using git submodules so you need to use `--recursive` option while cloning.

 ## Development server

 Run `nx serve player` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.